firebase/geofire-js/README.md

 GeoFire is an open-source JavaScript library that allows you to store and query a set of items based on their geographic location.
 GeoFire uses [Firebase](https://www.firebase.com/) for data storage, allowing query results to be updated in realtime as they change.
-GeoFire does more than just measure the distance between locations; it selectively loads only the data near certain locations, keeping your applications light and responsive, even with extremely large datasets.
+GeoFire does more than just measure the distance between locations; *it selectively loads only the data near certain locations, keeping your applications light and responsive*, even with extremely large datasets.

 ## Live Examples